carljm/django-transaction-hooks/doc/index.rst

 '''''''''''''''''''''

-``django-transaction-hooks`` is only built and tested to work correctly in `autocommit mode`_, which is the default in Django 1.6+.
-If you set autocommit off on your connection, ``django-transaction-hooks`` likely won't work as you expect.
+``django-transaction-hooks`` is only built and tested to work correctly in `autocommit mode`_, which is the default in Django 1.6+, and with the `transaction.atomic` transaction API.
+If you set autocommit off on your connection and/or use lower-level transaction APIs directly, ``django-transaction-hooks`` likely won't work as you expect.

-For instance, even though with autocommit off you'll generally be in an implicit transaction outside of any ``atomic`` block, callback hooks registered outside an ``atomic`` block will still run immediately, not on commit.
-(And this probably isn't the only problem, just the most obvious one.)
+For instance, commit hooks are not run until autocommit is restored on the connection following the commit (because otherwise any queries done in a commit hook would open an implicit transaction, preventing the connection from going back into autocommit mode).
+Also, even though with autocommit off you'd generally be in an implicit transaction outside of any ``atomic`` block, callback hooks registered outside an ``atomic`` block will still run immediately, not on commit.
+And there are probably more gotchas here.

+Use autocommit mode and `transaction.atomic` and you'll be happier.

 .. _autocommit mode: https://docs.djangoproject.com/en/dev/topics/db/transactions/#managing-autocommit